hsoft/xibless/docs/api/types.rst

 .. class:: Color(red, green, blue[, alpha=1.0])

     Wraps ``NSColor``.
-Creates an initialized a color instance with the supplied RGBA values.
+Creates an initialized color instance with the supplied RGBA values.
+    Expected values are floats between 0.0 and 1.0, but if you feed it integers, it will assume a 0-255 range and will divide values by 255.

 Font
 ----